platform-experience/serviceportal-widget-library/README.md

 ## Internationalization

-All Widgets developed by the team should support [Internationlization](https://docs.servicenow.com/bundle/istanbul-servicenow-platform/page/build/service-portal/concept/c_WidgetLocalization.html).
+All Widgets should support [Internationlization](https://docs.servicenow.com/bundle/istanbul-servicenow-platform/page/build/service-portal/concept/c_WidgetLocalization.html), so that they can be translated into other languages in non-English speaking markets.